MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 This might take a few minutes, depending on network connectivity or other factors.
 You can check the upload status under the Notifications tray.

-### Monitor deployment
+### Monitor deployment of Migration Launcher app

-- After deploying, monitor the deployment status in Intune.
+- After deploying the Migration Launcher app, monitor its deployment status in Intune.
 - To see the status of the deployment, navigate to the app in Intune and check the Overview and Assignments tabs.
 Check the Device context status, not the User.

   > [!NOTE]